Interactive Brokers Trading Service

 Another solution is to use the Order Fill Calculated Position.
 Although with this method you must be very diligent to make sure you have all of the order fills for the Symbol and Trade Account being traded.

 Interactive Brokers has inconsistent and complex symbology specifications.
-It is the position of Sierra Chart, that this is a major fault of the Interactive Brokers system and it has no reasonable defense whatsoever.
+It is the position of Sierra Chart, that this is a major fault of the Interactive Brokers system.
 There is also the problem where it is possible to use SMART order routing but a Trade Position update will specify the specific exchange the symbol was filled on and this creates an inconsistency.

-Therefore, when looking at the symbols on the Positions tab, you may see only a portion of the symbol.
-This is expected.
-However, if there are two symbols listed for the same security, this can be a problem and could potentially be the source of the problem where you do not see the current Position Quantity on a Chart or Trade DOM.
-In this case Sierra Chart support needs to be made aware of this.
+Therefore, when looking at the symbols on the Trade Positions Window, you may see a slightly different symbol as compared to the chart.
+You may also see two symbols listed for the same security.
+This can be a problem and could potentially be the source of the problem where you do not see the current Position Quantity on a Chart or Trade DOM.

-Also, due to the substandard and complex design of the TWS API, you may see the Symbol for a particular Trade Position display as a number only on the Positions tab.
+Also, due to the substandard and complex design of the TWS API, you may see the Symbol for a particular Trade Position display as a number only on the Trade Positions Window.
 This should only be for a short period of time.
 Less than about 10 seconds.
-If you see a number continuously displayed for a Symbol, then Sierra Chart Support should be made aware of this.

 Interactive Brokers Historical Data Issues and Solutions